omarfoz/watsonEat/README.md

 https://console.bluemix.net/developer/appledevelopment/starter-kits/virtual-assistant-for-ios-with-watson
-* you only need one file from the starterkit called "BMSCredentials.plist" then move this file to the "VirtualAssistantforiOSSideProject" folder inside the project folder watsonEats/VirtualAssistantforiOSSideProject.
+* you only need one file from the starterkit called "BMSCredentials.plist" then move this file inside the project folder watsonEats/VirtualAssistantforiOSSideProject.

 * change the Bundle Identifier to anything in the xcode in genral tap you can change it.
 ## Launch Watson Assistint Tool